ThatCoolCoder/flog/README.md

 ## Variables are cool, but how do I actually code something?

 Code in this language is made up of a sequence of commands.
 A command either sets a variable or calls an in-built function.
 No separator is required after a command calling a function - the length of the command can be determined by the function's name (which is a single character) and the number of arguments.
-However, after setting a variable, the following character must be a precent sign. (this is known as the variable delimiter)
+However, after setting a variable, the following character must be a `^`. (this is known as the variable delimiter)

 #### Setting variables